Here are some simple answers to your most frequently asked questions.

 What is “Simply DITA?”

 Simply DITA is a document structure for Simply XML's Content Mapper authoring software.
 It takes advantage of the DITA XML standard without burdening the average writer with viewing XML code or dealing with hundreds of extraneous DITA elements.
-Within our Microsoft Word-based XML authoring tool, we have implemented enough elements to allow writers to easily create DITA topics, tasks, concepts, references and DITA Maps.
+Within our Microsoft Word-based XML authoring tool, we have implemented enough elements to allow writers to easily create DITA topics, tasks, concepts, references, DITA Maps and Bookmaps.
 With support for the DITA Open Tool Kit, publishing is easy and inexpensive.
 The Simply DITA document structure is targeted at authors in smaller documentation groups and casual authors in much larger organizations.

 Learn more about Content Mapper and DITA.

 Simply Structured is a document structure for Simply XML's Content Mapper authoring software.
 It is document-oriented, and allows authors to create large documents from hierarchical structure.
 Simply Structured is targeted at authors who think in terms of documents rather than topics and supports people who have been training in Information Mapping™.